aidangannon/cheetah/README.md

 - Supports containerized deployment with Docker and automated CI/CD pipelines via GitHub Actions.
 - Integrates a mock AI endpoint simulating LLM-generated SQL to dynamically add new metrics.

-The architecture prioritizes code clarity, modularity, and ease of explanation, aligning strongly with Intropy’s values of blending AI with robust backend engineering.

 ---

 ## Running the App Locally